 No. 12 UCLA Baseball Falls to No. 13 Stanford, 7-2

-LOS ANGELES - The No. 12 UCLA baseball team lost to No. 13 Stanford, 7-2, in the opening contest of a three-game Pac-12 series at Steele Field at Jackie Robinson Stadium before 1,084 on Friday night.
+LOS ANGELES - The No. 12 UCLA baseball team lost to No. 13 Stanford, 7-2, in the final game of a Pac-12 series before 1,617 at Steele Field at Jackie Robinson Stadium on Sunday afternoon.

 CLick for Bruin Video